Architecture of Norway: Prehistoric times

 With time, such tents became semi-permanent through the introduction of a simple foundation, allowing people to stay in one place for longer parts of the year.
 These "houses" have a diameter of 3-6 m and covers an area of 20 m2, and were found as oval pits that had been cleared for stones.
 In the centre of the building, there could well have been a fireplace, and a part of the floor could have been covered by a platform on which they could sleep on top of.
 They were also partly dug into the earth with external ramparts made of earth and stone.
-Traces of these constructions can be found along the whole coast, but especially in the north: Leksa i Sør-Trøndelag, Flatanger i Nord-Trøndelag, Mortensnes in Finnmark.
-The most notable of these is located at the Vega archipelago, an area that is now a UNESCO World Heritage Site.
+Traces of these constructions can be found along the whole coast, but especially in the north: Leksa and Flatanger in Trøndelag and Mortensnes in Finnmark.
+The most notable of these is located in the Vegaøyan archipelago, an area that is now a UNESCO World Heritage Site.

-There have been many instances where several houses have been found together in a cluster.
+There have been a number of instances where several houses have been found together in a cluster.
 This suggests that multiple family groups that's been living together in the same place.
 On Vega, such houses were already in use by 7000 BC, and they were still in use 5000 years later, in the transition from the Stone age into the Bronze Age around 1800 BC.
-At this point, the houses became larger and they gained a rectangular form, covering an area of 70 m2, as demonstrated at Gressbakken in Nesseby in Finnmark.
+At this point, the houses became larger and they gained a rectangular form, covering an area of 70 m2, as demonstrated at Gressbakken in Nesseby Municipality in Finnmark.
 Excavations have revealed that the inner walls were protected by thick ramparts of stone and peat, and there is evidence of several entrances through this rampart-wall.
 The roof construction of these buildings is uncertain, however.
 It is difficult to conclude whether the rafts rested on the ramparts or on top of posts.
 Since it is not uncommon to find several fireplaces along the mid axis of the house, it is deduced that multiple families stayed collectively at these larger houses.